-Driving while intoxicated (DWI) is an offense established under the Texas Penal Code, but most traffic stops in Texas that lead to DWI arrests involve police officers pulling over motorists for alleged violations of the Texas Transportation Code.
+Driving while intoxicated (DWI) is an offense established under the Texas Penal Code, but most traffic stops in Texas that leads to DWI arrests involve police officers pulling over motorists for alleged common moving violations of the Texas Transportation Code.
 The reason for the initial traffic stop in DWI arrests is very important because it establishes that officers had probable cause to pull the drivers over in the first place.

 While it typically does not take much for a police officer to establish probable cause, people who were pulled over without valid reasons and subsequently arrested for DWI may be able to fight to suppress all evidence that authorities gathered.
 If police illegally stopped a motorist before charging that alleged offender with drunk driving, that person may be able to challenge the DWI arrest as being in violation of the alleged offender’s Fourth Amendment rights against unreasonable search and seizure.